wemmertc/webpage/index.md

 layout: default
 ---

+> When you’re fundraising, it’s AI  - When you’re hiring, it’s ML  - When you’re implementing, it’s linear regression  - When you’re debugging, it’s printf()

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

-# Research supervision
+## Research supervision

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-## Current PhD researchers:
+#### Current PhD researchers

 * Florian Allender: PhD in collaboration with IGG team co-supervised by Jean-Michel Dischler and Rémi Allègre (from 09/2018)
 * Jelica Vasiljevic: PhD in collaboration with University of Belgrade (from 10/2017)
 * Arnaud Abreu: PhD in collaboration with Roche France and Oncopôle Toulouse (from 10/2016)
 * Nicolas Vernhet: PhD in the project Radial in collaboration with IRCAD (from 10/2016)

+#### Postdocs
-* Thomas Lampert: Postdoctoral position on the project SysMIFTA (from 11/2017)
+* Thomas Lampert: Postdoctoral position on the project SysMIFTA (11/2017-09/2019)
-* Odyssée Merveille: Postdoctoral position in the IdEx project from University of Strasbourg (from 10/2017)
+* Odyssée Merveille: Postdoctoral position in the IdEx project from University of Strasbourg (10/2017-03/2019)
 * Maja Temerinac-Ott: Postdoctoral position on the project SysMIFTA (05/2016-11/2017)

-## Header 2
+## Publications

 > This is a blockquote following a header.
 >